 We have 300 stores, over 50 bars, restaurants and cafes along with 13,000 free car parking spaces attracting millions of visitors per annum.
-From the beginning we have always understood that exceptional customer service is paramount to enjoying the Bluewater experience and our Concierge Desks are on hand to greet you with a warm welcome and help you make the most of your visit.
+From the beginning we have always understood that exceptional customer service is paramount to enjoying the Bluewater experience and our Guest Services team are on hand to greet you with a warm welcome and help you make the most of your visit.

 The Design of Bluewater